- 1. Health Issues

-Chronic Kidney Disease
+2. Chronic Kidney Disease

 Your vet may rule out diabetes but tell you your pet has chronic kidney disease.

 If the disease is managed, your four-legged friend can still live a few years.

 The vet will also likely want to see a change in your dog’s diet.

-A portion of special pet food may well be recommended from their stocks in the veterinary clinic.
+A portion of special pet food may be recommended from their stocks in the veterinary clinic.

 It will be low in sodium, protein, and phosphorus and supplemented with omega-3 fatty acids.

 Diets designed for pets with kidney disease are always low in sodium.

-Not Swallowing Properly
+3. Not Swallowing Properly

 Dogs can also bring back liquid or food after not swallowing it properly.

 Vomiting water after drinking could indicate a problem with the stomach or the intestines.

 If your dog keeps drinking and throwing up, it could be as simple as gulping their water down too quickly.

 If your dog drinks lots of water after exercise, it can quickly fill its stomach.

 If you are worried about your dog regularly galloping water down at an alarming rate, a solution can be to place a large stone in the middle of the water bowl.

 Remember that dogs don’t sweat, except some sweat from their footpads and nose.

-By panting a lot, they lose water through evaporation.
+And by panting a lot, they lose water through evaporation.

 Every mammal relies on this life-giving liquid to keep their bodies functioning as they should.

 Dehydration in dogs also results in a loss of electrolytes, such as sodium, potassium, and chloride.

 The trouble is that he can’t hold down the water.

 If he isn’t eating, is dull and lazy, and has abdominal pain, it can mean a more severe problem.

-He Is Nauseous
+5. He Is Nauseous

 He instinctively does this to make himself throw up the same way they eat grass.

-It is a way of getting rid of toxins and debris for when they have eaten something that is causing a stomach upset.
+It is a way of getting rid of toxins and debris when they have eaten something causing a stomach upset.

 These could be kidney failure, blockages, infections, and cancer.